crheuberger/nyc-chs-access-to-care-analysis/README.md

 ## Data Source

 Data were obtained from the 2020 NYC Community Health Survey (CHS).

+Analyses incorporated CHS survey weights and stratification variables to generate estimates representative of the NYC adult population.

 The raw dataset is not included in this repository.
 Publicly available CHS data can be accessed through the NYC Department of Health.